SixLabors/docs/articles/imagesharp.drawing/index.md

 By default, the build searches from each project directory for `sixlabors.lic`.
 Place the supplied file in the directory that contains the project file, or in a subdirectory below it.
 Use the file as supplied; it already contains the complete license string required by the build.

+Do not commit `sixlabors.lic` or a license key to public repositories such as open source projects.
+Use environment variables or repository secrets instead, and let contributors apply for their own independent keys at https://licensing.sixlabors.com/.

 If you want to keep the file somewhere else, including a repository root that sits above the project directory, set `SixLaborsLicenseFile` in your project file or a shared props file:

 ```xml